 -Making small out houses to store kayaks and other equipment - might help if you have some skill in carpentry or something similar.
 We're also considering bringing in and converting a shipping container

 You would stay with Hannah and Dominic in your own room in our cottage at the bottom of the farm.
 There is another spare room in the cottage which is used for paying guests.
 The bedroom has a bunk-bed in it (you would be the only person in the room).
 You would have full use of the kitchen and downstairs bathroom as well as the utilities room.
 We also have an extra large bell tent if you would like to sleep under the stars, just let us know which you prefer!
-(That might be another fun job, helping us fit a wood burning stove inside!)
+(That might be another fun project, helping us fit a wood burning stove inside!)

 Grianan of Aileach, accessed by travelling to Burnfoot and turning right (at junction to Letterkenny) at the end of this road you will see the round chapel of St Aengus and you will see the sign post for Grianan of Aileach.
 One of the five most aient sites mentioned on Ptolemy of Alexandria’s 2nd Century map of Ireland, believed to have been constructed around 1,500 B.C.
 St Patrick baptised King Eoghan (Owen) at the Fort in 442 A.D.
 It is an impressive stone built ring fort, located on the top of Greenan hill and with spectacular panoramic views of the surrounding hills lakes and countryside.